-Advantages Disadvantages • Immediate and sustainable control. • Installation may be difficult over dense • Long-term costs are low. plant beds and in deep water. • Excellent for small areas and around • Not species specific. obstructions. • Disrupts benthic fauna. • Materials are reusable. • May be navigational hazard in shallow • Prevents fragmentation and subsequent water. spread of plants to other areas. • Initial costs are high. • Labor intensive due to the seasonal removal and reinstallation requirements. • Does not remove plant biomass from lake.
-Not practical in large-scale situations.
+- Installation may be difficult over dense plant beds and in deep water.

+- Not species specific.

+- Disrupts benthic fauna.

+- May be navigational hazard in shallow water.

+- Initial costs are high.

+- Labor intensive due to the seasonal removal and reinstallation requirements.

+- Does not remove plant biomass from lake.

+- Not practical in large-scale situations.